dusklang/dusk/README.md

 Then, as you'd expect, when the caller tries to pass in a value of `n` that may be equal to `u8.max`, they would get an error message.

-It's possible that this stuff will be too pedantic for general use.
-It's equally possible that it won't provide much tangible benefit due to limitations in what kinds of analysis are decidable at compile-time.
-I can't know until I've had the chance to use it for a real project.
+It's possible that this technology will be too pedantic for general use.
+It's equally possible that it won't provide much in the way of tangible benefits due to limitations in what kinds of analysis are decidable at compile-time.
+I'm also concerned about the feasibility of providing easy-to-understand error messages.
+I can't know for sure until I've had the chance to implement it and use it in a real project.